Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Main Living Area: Bedroom

 In my sleeping area, I have 4 cabinets, two sets of shelves, and one open storage area in between the shelves.
 I utilize three of the cabinets for my clothes – one for shirts and pants, one for jeans and sweaters, and another for miscellaneous items (pajamas, fancier items for special events, extra layers).
-In my fourth cabinet I use storage containers to hold my toiletries (lotion, shampoo, conditioner, face wash, Q-tips, toothpaste).
+In my fourth cabinet, I use as a medicine storage container to hold my toiletries (lotion, shampoo, conditioner, face wash, Q-tips, toothpaste).
 My bedroom shelves I use like a bedside table.
 One shelf has books and notebooks as well as an outlet, another has my camera and jewelry, and another stores my electronics and charging equipment.
 Basically everything I might need access to on a daily basis is within an arm’s reach for me.
 In the space between my shelves, I have two boxes that store my bras, bathing suits, socks, and underwear.

 Main Living Area: Cabin